 If you know you’d like to pursue a graduate degree after earning your bachelor’s, it’s a good idea to choose a major that will help set you on the best path.
 Students interested in law school, for example, often major in English or communications to gain a solid writing foundation.
 Similarly, many students interested in medical school major in biology or another natural science subject.

-A minor is an excellent way to supplement your major with a focused, but less intensive, secondary course of study.
+A college minor is an excellent way to supplement your major with a focused, but less intensive, secondary course of study.
 Minors do not have to be related to your major, but it can be helpful to choose a minor that complements your major and adds to your overall knowledge about a broader subject area.

 For example, you can major in economics and minor in business administration, or you can major in environmental sciences and minor in plant biology.